-Tip: Take the vaporetto, their version of public transportation.
-It’s minimal cost and will get you where you need to be when the walk is too far and a gondola just isn’t the right fit.
+Tip: Take the Vaporetto, their version of public transportation.
+It’s minimal cost and will get you where you need to be when the walk is too far, and a gondola just isn’t the right fit.
 Here’s the current schedule, but keep in mind some routes are seasonal.
-They do run fairly often, so just showing up at a stand shouldn’t be an issue!
+They do run relatively often, so just showing up at a stand shouldn’t be an issue!

 • Gondola rides are quite expensive.
 Think €80 per person, plus a tip to your singing gondolier, but it’s also a once in a lifetime experience, so…

-Tip: Make sure you have enough cash on hand, ATM machines are sparse on the island and rides are cash only.
+Tip: Make sure you have enough cash on hand, ATMs are sparse on the island, and rides are cash only.

-Also, be sure to get to the dock with adequate amount of time before dark.
-In the summer they stopped around 8pm.
+Also, be sure to get to the dock with an adequate amount of time before dark.
+In the summer, they stopped around 8 pm.

 • The streets are absolutely confusing and can be a bit overwhelming, especially for the claustrophobic.
-They are pretty narrow and often times unmarked.
-We definitely got turned around quite a bit….and we weren’t the only ones!
-It was quite humorous heading into a dead end alley with others who looked just as perplexed.
+They are pretty narrow and often unmarked.
+We got turned around quite a bit….and we weren’t the only ones!
+It was quite humorous heading into a dead-end alley with others who looked just as perplexed.

 Tip: Dropping a pin on Google Maps definitely helped us get back to our original location!

-•The food in Venice was perhaps my least favorite in all of Italy, and honestly felt the most touristy.
+•The food in Venice was perhaps my least favorite in Italy and honestly felt the most touristy.

-Tip: Try to either choose a place with a menu written primarily in Italian for a more authentic experience or just choose one just for the views.
+Tip: Try to choose a place with a menu written primarily in Italian for a more authentic experience, or just choose one just for the views.

-Tip: Just like many places in Italy, water is not always free and ice cubes are non-existent.
+Tip: Like many places in Italy, water is not always free, and ice cubes are non-existent.

 • Public restrooms aren’t the easiest to find in Venice, so duck in for a gelato or espresso when you can and take advantage of theirs!

-Tip: Otherwise, it’s a pay, so definitely have some euro coins on hand!
+Tip: Otherwise, it’s pay, so definitely have some euro coins on hand!

 • If you’re driving and have some time to spare, both Verona (to visit Juliet’s balcony) and the breathtaking Dolomite Mountains are about 3 hours away!
-Lago di Braies in the mountains are the stuff dreams are made of!
+Lago di Braies in the mountains are the stuff of my dreams

 Have you been?
 Am I missing any helpful information?
 Let me know!